-There’s tons of growth hack advice out there for B2B lead generation.
+There’s tons of growth hack advice out there for B2B lead generation strategy.
 Some “gurus” keep telling you to LinkedIn is the place to be, some swear by organic blog content, other’s keep praising email outreach combined with new fancy features that personalise emails.
-And then there are some people that constantly advocate that video is the new big thing, making the majority of internet traffic very soon.
+And then there are some people that constantly advocate that video is the new big thing.

 A lot of these messages and the advice are exciting for sure, but even more so confusing for anyone who is not on top of the game.
 Being a B2B lead generation marketer means constant change.
 Changing tactics, test experiments and keeping an open mind for new trends on the horizon.

-Let’s not forget the basics of why we are active in digital marketing.
-In B2B marketing, our job is to attract interest, make offers that convert and build lasting relationships with customers.
+Let’s not forget the basics of why you are active in digital marketing.
+In B2B lead generation marketing, our job is to attract interest, make offers that convert and build lasting relationships with customers.
 That’s basically it.
-It all comes down to tangible metrics like generating leads, conversion rate, lead-to-sales conversion, activation rates, cost per acquisition, lifetime value and so on.
+It all comes down to tangible metrics.
+Metrics like generating leads, conversion rate, lead-to-sales conversion, activation rates, cost per acquisition, lifetime value and so on.

 Here is a step-by-step guide for developing a winning B2B lead generation strategy to achieve your business goals faster.